ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <p>

 &nbsp;     Statistics is used when questions involve data, variation, and uncertainty.
-Asking the right type of question

-&nbsp;     is the first step in statistical reasoning.
+&nbsp;     Asking the correct type of question is the foundation of statistical reasoning.

 &nbsp;   </p>